Colegio de San Gregorio

-The Colegio de San Gregorio is an Isabelline style building located in the city of Valladolid, in Castile and León, Spain, it was formerly a college and now is housing the National Museum of Sculpture.
-This building is one of the best examples of the architectural style known as Isabelline, which is the characteristic architectural style of the Crown of Castile region during the Catholic Monarchs' reign (late-15th century to early-16th century).

-Among other sections highlights its courtyard and its facade for its refined decoration, elegant proportions and the number of symbologies.
+The Colegio de San Gregorio is an Isabelline style building in the city of Valladolid, in Castile and León, Spain, it was formerly a college and now houses the National Museum of Sculpture.
+This building is one of the best examples of the Isabelline style, which is the characteristic architectural style of the Crown of Castile region during the Catholic Monarchs' reign (late-15th century to early-16th century).
+Its courtyard and façade are noted for their refined decoration, elegant proportions and symbolism.
 It was founded as a teaching institution.
-Aimed at College of Theology for Dominican friars, it has acquired a doctrinal authority and acted as a spiritual and political hotbed in the Central region of Spain's Renaissance and Baroque periods.
+Originally a theological college for Dominican friars, it acquired a doctrinal authority and acted as a spiritual and political centre in Renaissance and Baroque Castile.